acse-hvs119/pyTRACK-CMIP6/README.md

 python --version
 ```

-Please install the Python 3 dependencies of this package by running:
+Change into the pyTRACK-CMIP6 directory and install the Python 3 dependencies of this package by running:
 ```
 pip install -r requirements.txt
 ```